xin-wang18/SSE/README.md

 - You cannot attempt to identify any user in the data set.
 - You cannot contact any user in the data set.

-If your institution has issues with language in the DUA, please have the responsible person at your institution contact us with their concerns and suggested modifications.
+If your institution has issues with language in the DCUA, please have the responsible person at your institution contact us with their concerns and suggested modifications.

-Once the Primary Investigator has signed the DUA, the Primary Investigator should email the signed form to xin-wang18@mails.tsinghua.edu.cn
+Once the Primary Investigator has signed the DCUA, the Primary Investigator should email the signed form to xin-wang18@mails.tsinghua.edu.cn